coleifer/peewee/docs/peewee/sqlite_ext.rst

         # Optimize the index.
         BlogIndex.optimize()

-    The ``content`` option accepts either a single :py:class:`Field` or a :py:class:`Model` and can reduce the amount of storage used by the database file.
+    The ``content`` option accepts either a single :class:`Field` or a :class:`Model` and can reduce the amount of storage used by the database file.
 However, content will need to be manually moved to/from the associated ``FTSModel``.

-    .. py:classmethod:: match(term)
+    .. classmethod:: match(term)

         :param term: Search term or expression.